-Checklist for Reporters Responsibilities of the reporter always
+Checklist for ReportersResponsibilities of the reporter always

-- □ Represent the club proudly. - □ Regularly attend events and meetings. - □ Lead by example; be positive. - Work cooperatively with all officers and leaders for the success of the club. - □ Keep an updated list of newspapers, radio stations and social media outlets to send your articles to. - $\hfill\square$ Tell the 4-H news in an accurate and interesting way. - Promote 4-H through avenues the club identifies (newspaper, social media, emails and other methods). - Keep past published and unpublished articles as part of the club's history.
+- ☐ Represent the club proudly. - ☐ Regularly attend events and meetings. - ☐ Lead by example: be positive. - ☐ Work cooperatively with all officers and leaders for the success of the club. - ☐ Tell the 4-H news in an accurate and interesting way. - ☐ Promote 4-H through avenues the club identifies (newspaper, social media, emails and other methods).